stunglan/CarND-P5-Vehicle-Detection/README.md

 ###1.
 Provide a link to your final video output.

-Your pipeline should perform reasonably well on the entire project video Here's a [link to my video result](output_images/project_video_projected.mp4).
+The pipeline should perform reasonably well on the entire project video.
+Here's a [link to my video result](output_images/project_video_projected.mp4).

 As you can see I tend to find some false positives.